jerrywu001/sandpack-vue3/README.md

 Vue3 components that give you the power of editable sandboxes that run in the browser.

+TIPS: There have been some issues using `volar@1.x` about `TS static type checking` in a `single vue file`, see: https://github.com/johnsoncodehk/volar/issues/2206

 ```jsx
 import { Sandpack } from 'sandpack-vue3';